jsta/charliecloud/doc/ch-image.rst

 Same, except the local image has already been pushed to the destination in its current form.
 Charliecloud is able to expedite the pushing process by using previously prepared config, metadata, and tarballs from the previous push.
+If not already present, the :code:`--cache-upload` flag would store the generated files in the upload cache.

 ::

-   $ ch-image push --image /var/tmp/image example.com:5000/foo/bar:latest
+   $ ch-image push --cache-upload --image /var/tmp/image example.com:5000/foo/bar:latest
    pushing image:   example.com:5000/foo/bar:latest
    image path:      /var/tmp/image
    starting upload